The 9 Best Egg Replacements to Use in All Your Plant-Based Baking

 Use unsweetened applesauce so recipes don't taste too sugary.
 If you only have sweetened applesauce handy, just reduce the amount of sugar you use in the recipe.
 Applesauce works best in cakes and muffins.
 A lot of people think that the apple taste will come through, but it is actually mild enough that it blends better than something like sweet potato or pumpkin.

 1/4 cup of puree equals one egg.

-Pumpkin and Sweet Potato purees add moisture to baked treats and is best used in pancakes or muffins.
+Pumpkin and Sweet Potato purees add moisture to baked treats and are best used in pancakes or muffins.
 One thing to note is that the flavors of the puree will come through in the final product.